-AKA Fat grafting Fat injections Fat relocation Fat transplant Lipomodelling Body contouring Autologous fat transfer Fat redistribution
+AKA Fat grafting Body contouring Fat injections Fat relocation Fat transplant Lipo-modelling Lipo-filling Autologous fat transfer

 Fat transfer involves removing fat from one part of the body using liposuction, and re-inserting it into another part of the body to add volume to that particular area.